elmtree-askmo/cloudcannon-app/content/learn/mathematics/how-do-coordinates-change-when-a-point-is-rotated-180-degrees-around-the-origin.md

 url: /learn/mathematics/questions/how-do-coordinates-change-when-a-point-is-rotated-180-degrees-around-the-origin
 score: -1.0
 related_article1:
-    id: 162101
+    id: 162100
-    title: How does the origin function as a central point in rotations?
+    title: >-
+        What remains unchanged in a geometric figure after a rotation?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-does-the-origin-function-as-a-central-point-in-rotations
+    url: /learn/mathematics/questions/what-remains-unchanged-in-a-geometric-figure-after-a-rotation
 related_article2:
-    id: 162101
+    id: 162096
-    title: How does the origin function as a central point in rotations?
+    title: >-
+        What is the difference between clockwise and counterclockwise rotations?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-does-the-origin-function-as-a-central-point-in-rotations
+    url: /learn/mathematics/questions/what-is-the-difference-between-clockwise-and-counterclockwise-rotations
 related_article3:
-    id: 162097
+    id: 162098
-    title: How does a 180-degree rotation affect the position and orientation of a two-dimensional figure?
+    title: >-
+        What is the rule for a 180-degree rotation on the coordinate plane?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-does-a-180degree-rotation-affect-the-position-and-orientation-of-a-twodimensional-figure
+    url: /learn/mathematics/questions/what-is-the-rule-for-a-180degree-rotation-on-the-coordinate-plane
 related_article4:
-    id: 162097
+    id: 162099
-    title: How does a 180-degree rotation affect the position and orientation of a two-dimensional figure?
+    title: >-
+        How do 90-degree and 270-degree rotations differ in terms of coordinate changes?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-does-a-180degree-rotation-affect-the-position-and-orientation-of-a-twodimensional-figure
-related_article5:
-    id: 162098
-    title: What is the rule for a 180-degree rotation on the coordinate plane?
-    subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-rule-for-a-180degree-rotation-on-the-coordinate-plane
+    url: /learn/mathematics/questions/how-do-90degree-and-270degree-rotations-differ-in-terms-of-coordinate-changes
 ---

 &nbsp;